 Many businesses also offer cash discounts.
 Ask whether you can get a discount on the final price if you make your purchase with cash.

 On the other hand, financing means you don’t have to part with all of your money upfront.
 If the interest rate for the loan is low, you could come out ahead by financing.
-For example, if you finance a new car at a 3% interest rate and invest the cash you would have paid with, earning a 4% return, you’ll get more in returns than you’ll lose in interest payments (not assuming any taxes, fees, and other factors that could influence your returns).
+For example, if you finance a new car at a 3% interest rate and invest the cash you would have paid with, earning a 4% return, you could get more in returns than you’ll lose in interest payments (not assuming any taxes, fees, and other factors that could influence your returns).

 A general ledger is a master record of all the financial transactions for a company — all monies received and spent are entered.